22 Brown Types of Caterpillars

 The Ruby Tiger Caterpillar, also known as the Phragmatobia fuliginosa caterpillar, is a moth caterpillar found in the UK, Europe, and parts of Asia.

-These brown types of caterpillars are known for their striking red and black coloration, with soft spines covering their bodies.
+These brown caterpillars are known for their striking red and black coloration, and their bodies are covered with soft spines.

 The Ruby Tiger Caterpillar can be found on various plants, including nettles, docks, and hawthorn.